PluggPreagar/PickNBuy/README.md

 Part 4 is the coordinator it is started by the web interface and uses Part 1 to receive pages and follows the next-page link.

+ - Ordering in Frontend - as we do not want to reload just for re-ordering ...
+ - m

+ - x

 # Architecture

 ```mermaid